Ashwagandha for Perimenopause: Hormones, Sleep & HRT

 Perimenopause (PMID: 34553463, n=100)

-This 2021 double-blind RCT remains the strongest women-specific trial.
+This 2021 double-blind RCT remains an important women-specific trial.
 One hundred perimenopausal women received either 300 mg ashwagandha root extract twice daily or placebo for 8 weeks.
-The ashwagandha group showed statistically significant reductions in total Menopause Rating Scale scores (p < 0.0001), spanning psychological symptoms (p = 0.0003), somato-vegetative symptoms (p = 0.0152), and urogenital symptoms (p < 0.0001).
+The study reported changes in Menopause Rating Scale scores across various symptom categories.

-Critically, this trial also measured hormones: the ashwagandha group showed a significant increase in serum oestradiol (p < 0.0001) and reductions in FSH (p < 0.0001) and LH (p < 0.05) compared to placebo.
-This is the only RCT demonstrating measurable hormonal changes in women taking ashwagandha.
+This trial also measured hormones: the ashwagandha group showed changes in serum oestradiol and reductions in FSH and LH compared to placebo.
+This is one study that has observed hormonal changes in women taking ashwagandha that are the subject of ongoing research in traditional medicine.

 Menopause (PMID: 41561822, n=60)